-For more information about creating electronic briefs, please read the Guide to Creating Electronic Briefs found on the Texas Supreme Court's website.
+For more information about creating electronic briefs, please read the Guide to Creating Electronic Appellate Briefs 2014 (Adobe Acrobat 8, 9, X) or Guide to Creating Electronic Appellate Briefs 2019 (Adobe Acrobat Pro DC).
 You can also watch a video that shows step-by-step instructions for using Adobe Acrobat to create an electronic brief.

 Paper Filings - If a party not represented by counsel opts not to e-file a document and to file the document in paper form instead, the original document filed with the Court must be in the form provided by Rule 9 of the Texas Rules of Appellate Procedure.
 The document must be unbound and one-sided and contain no hard covers, tabs, or any other item that would impede the scanning of the document.
 In lieu of tabs, separator pages with the title of the item immediately following should be used.
 A filer need only file the original document unless specifically requested by the Court.